top of page

 Zion National Park

-Canyon Overlook Trail: Canyon Overlook Trail is a short hike with a big payoff- it’s the best alternative to Angels Landing if you’re seeking a less strenuous hike.
-This 1-mile loop trail ends with an overlook that gives visitors a bird’s-eye view of Zion Canyon.
+Canyon Overlook Trail: Canyon Overlook Trail is a short hike with a big payoff—it’s the best alternative to Angels Landing if you’re seeking a less strenuous hike.
+This 1-mile out-and-back trail ends with an overlook giving you a bird’s-eye view of Zion Canyon.

 canyon overlook trail zion national park red rock peak cliff valley views

-The Narrows: The Narrows is world-renowned for its unique hiking experience- picture trekking waist-deep in a river between steep canyon walls.
-The actual trail measures 10 miles round-trip, but most visitors hike for 1-2 miles before turning back around.
-Remember to check the weather as you should not hike the Narrows if there’s any chance of rain- flash floods in the canyon can be deadly.
+The Narrows: The Narrows is famous for its unique hiking experience which allows you to trek waist-deep through a river lying between steep canyon walls.
+The trail measures 10 miles round-trip, but most visitors hike for around 1 to 2 miles before turning back around.
+Remember to check the weather for any chance of rain as flash floods in the canyon can be deadly.

 the narrows zion national park hike trail stream cliffs walls

-Emerald Pools Trail: Emerald Pools Trail is a family-friendly trail that runs alongside a stream with abundant vegetation, and is divided into three sections: Lower, Middle, and Upper Emerald Pools.
-This 3-mile loop trail offers waterfall sightings and canyon views from the valley floor.
+Emerald Pools Trail: Emerald Pools Trail is a family-friendly, 3-mile loop trail that runs alongside a stream, offering canyon views from the valley floor.

 weeping rock trail overlook zion national park